 FAKE NEWS AND BOTS

-I am also working with scholars at Syracuse on projects examining the role of bots on social media during European elections and on exploring automated techniques for detecting "fake news" online.
+I am also working with scholars at Syracuse on a project examining the role of bots on social media during European elections and with scholars at the Alan Turing Institute on exploring automated techniques for detecting misinformation online.

 In "The Life and Death of Frames: Dynamics of Media Frame Duration," recently published in the International Journal of Communication, Michael Meffert (Leiden University) and I note that though media framing scholars have long examined why journalists select certain frames over others at a given point in time, we know much less about why certain frames persist over time in the media while others fade away and still others disappear very quickly.
 In this study, we bring attention to the analysis of frame duration and offer an approach based in event-history methodologies that can assess the causes of repeated frame deployment over both long and short periods of time.

 The study of frame duration holds a particular advantage over empirical analyses of frame selection in that it avoids problems with systematic selection bias inherent in the latter.
 Unable to determine "what might have been," most empirical studies of frame selection cannot fully ascertain what frames journalists could have selected at a given point but ultimately did not.
 As such, the data resulting from these studies systematically omit frames that were not selected - truncating the dependent variable.
 By comparing only those frames that are already selected to one another, examination of frame duration avoids this problem.